shakeelmohamed/shakeelmohamed.github.io/src/posts/2020-04-30-individual-why-discovery.md

 I've been intrigued by Simon Sinek's work for many years.
 I knew his Golden Circle Theory is an incredible idea but, I didn't know how to apply it in my daily life.

+## What are WHY statements?

+A WHY statement is not aspirational.
+That's a vision statement.

+> **The WHY statement is who we are, stories are the proof.**

+A WHY statement is not specific to one area of life, it's a more foundational belief that affects all areas of life.
+The way you express that why is through your HOWs (family, work, hobbies, etc.).

 ## My Why Statement

 After my individual WHY discovery session, I came out with a draft of my WHY statement.
 It was close but didn't really have the juice that my final WHY statement does.
+I mulled it over for a week and finally landed on the following:

 > **To relentlessly pursue being world-class, so that we can experience beyond what's possible.**